-TL-0017 — Removal of Formwork Placed Against PREPRUFE® Membranes Technical Letter
+TL-0017 — Removal of Formwork Placed Against PREPRUFE® Membranes Technical Letter (US Version)

 PREPRUFE® waterproofing membranes are engineered for use in blind side applications.
 Typical blind side applications include using PREPRUFE® 160R/160R Plus Membrane on foundation walls cast directly against soil retention systems, or using PREPRUFE® 300R/300R Plus Membrane in horizontal applications under a structural concrete slab.